 The art of photography

 Aside from practical and commercial applications, drones offer a myriad of artistic opportunities that can be enjoyed by everyone— from amateur hobbyists to professional media firms.
-With just a little imagination, anyone can make use of drones to create amazing visual results.
+With just a little imagination, anyone can make use of drones to create amazing visuals.
 Think sweeping landscapes, bustling cityscapes and even spectacular abstract photography.

 Did you know?
 In 1907, people started using homing pigeons fitted with cameras to take aerial shots.
 So even though drone photography is something we’re newly embracing, it’s been around for a lot longer than you think!